arnav-jain1/arnav-jain1.github.io/tensor_plugin/info.md

 	If the function were to instead have the type annotation `np.ndarray[Tuple[int,4]]`, then MyPy would indicate an error.
 	![[img4.png]]

-The type `valid`, the output of calling the function, will be the type of the return statement (in this case the variable `c`).
+The type `valid` of valid will be the type of the return statement (in this case the variable `c`).
 It does **NOT** take the argument into account as this would be differing from MyPy's intended behavior.
+Additionally, if a type annotation is given, it will default to that.
+Once again, we don't want to be more strict than the user.
 ![[img3.png]]

 ### Example 3